Regional modelling of New Zealand climate

 - generating a range of RCM projections of future New Zealand climate under different emissions scenarios, forced by different global climate models;

-- improving statistical downscaling of projected New Zealand changes from a large set of IPCC Fourth Assessment global models.
-This will place the more limited sample of the regional model that are runs in to a broader probabilistic framework;
+- improving statistical downscaling of projected New Zealand changes from a large set of IPCC Fifth Assessment global models.
+This will place the more limited sample of the regional model that are run into a broader probabilistic framework;

 - compiling paleoclimate proxy data from New Zealand and comparing inferred past climate with climate model simulations;